tbielak/AoC_cpp/bin/README.md

 > AoC_x64_Release
 ```

-To explore more possibilities - just run it with *-h* switch:
+To explore more possibilities - run it with *-h* switch:
 ```sh
 > AoC_x64_Release -h
 ```